vizueta84/311_wk6_day1_er/README.md

 3. Make sure your connection information is correct and then click "continue"

-4. Under "Select the schemas you want to include:" chose "sakila"
+4. Under "Select the schemas you want to include:" choose "sakila"

 5. DESELECT everything except "Import MySQL Table Objects"